 When do beneficiaries and heirs receive assets from decedent’s estate?

 Before any assets can be distributed to beneficiaries and heirs, all valid creditors’ claims and all taxes must be satisfied.
 Once the decedent’s debts have been analyzed, appropriate notices have been sent, and any creditors have had the opportunity to secure payment, then the remaining assets in the estate can be distributed according to the decedent’s estate plan.
 In any event, probate and trust assets are generally not disbursed to heirs or beneficiaries until at least six months after the decedent’s death.
 Call our skilled probate lawyer in Columbus, Worthington and nearby cities for free case review.

 Will I need to come to Ohio to probate my loved one’s estate?

 We offer free consultations so that you can make an informed decision about your legal representation without the pressure of paying a retainer fee.
 Ask us your questions, and we will walk you through the process and the time frame.
-To schedule a consultation, contact our Worthington law office online or call (614) 678-8848.
+To schedule a consultation with probate lawyer, contact our Worthington law office online or call (614) 678-8848.